kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Small Language Models (SLMs)

-Smaller models trained for targeted use cases.
+Smaller models trained for targeted use cases
-They trade size for efficiency and privacy.
+They trade size for efficiency and privacy
 Examples:
 Phi-3 (Microsoft)
 Gemma (Google)